 Inveruglas, Loch Lomond

-Three miles north of Tarbet on the A82 is Inveruglas; it’s at the northern end of the loch on the western shores.
-There is a pay and display car park with cafe and access to the loch.
+Inveruglas is three miles north of Tarbet on the A82, at the northern end of the loch on the western shores.
+There is a pay-and-display car park with access to the loch.
 Opposite the car park is the Loch Sloy Hydro Station.
+Sadly, there is no longer a coffee shop here, but there are toilets.

 Inveruglas is at the start/end of two Great Trails - Loch Lomond & Cowal Way and Three Lochs Way.